 Certain industries are associated with certain colors.
 The medical sector, for example, tends to use blue or certain shades of green.
 A lot of fast-food branding uses red and black.
 This is partly because colors have different cultural and psychological associations.

 The psychology of colors in marketing

-According to digitalsynopsis.com, blue is the preferred color by men.
+According to digitalsynopsis.com, blue is the preferred color of men.

-It’s associated with trust, peace, reliability, responsibility, and it’s a mentally soothing color.
-And it stimulates productivity.
+It’s associated with trust, peace, reliability and responsibility, and is thought to be a mentally soothing color.
+It also stimulates productivity according to some analysts.

-Blue is one of the most common colors used by technology companies, such as Facebook, Twitter, PayPal, IBM, Dell or Vimeo.
+Blue is one of the most common colors used by technology companies such as Facebook, Twitter, PayPal, IBM, Dell and Vimeo.

 Red is usually associated with passion, excitement, energy, action and danger.
 And appetite.

 This color could be perfect for certain kinds of restaurant or a fast-food franchise.

 It also creates a sense of urgency and focus, which is why it is used in flash sales, calls to action and emergency signage.

 Brands that use red include Vodafone, Lego, Red Bull, Tesla and Coca-Cola.